shabbiryk/zkleaderboard-aleo/README.md

 Make sure you have [Node.js](https://nodejs.org/en) LTS installed.

-Enable corepack in order to be able to use PNPM (NPM for cool kids):
+Enable corepack to be able to use PNPM (NPM for cool kids):

 ```sh
 corepack enable